What happens now that the UK has a withdrawal agreement?

 We will also regularly update these FAQs to reflect the queries we receive.

-In the meantime, given that we expect UK data protection law to remain aligned with the GDPR, our Guide to Data Protection remains a good source of advice and guidance on how to comply with UK and EU data protection rules both now and after we leave the EU.
+In the meantime, given that we expect UK data protection law to remain aligned with the GDPR, our Guide to Data Protection remains a good source of advice and guidance on how to comply with UK and EU data protection rules both now and after the transition period.